AlexKressner/OptiDeploy/README.md

 4. Visit http://localhost:8004/docs to see spec of RESTful API via OpenAPI

-5. Visit http://localhost:5556 to see flower to monitoring and administrating celery cluster
+5. Visit http://localhost:5556 to see flower for monitoring and administrating celery cluster